 The other tourist division is the southern hemisphere early summer.
-Lower and middle income earners from nearby countries tend to visit during the southern hemisphere summer school holidays if they’ve children, while those without children usually visit in the months just before or after this as they’re outside their local school holiday periods and cheaper.
-The northern hemisphere visitors with children tend to visit during their summer and the richer folk from both hemispheres visit whenever it suits their other interests for them to take time off.
+Lower and middle income earners from nearby countries tend to visit during the southern hemisphere summer school holidays if they’ve children, while those without children usually visit in the months just before or after this, because they’re outside their school holiday periods and are cheaper.
+The northern hemisphere visitors with children tend to visit during their summer while the richer folk from both hemispheres visit whenever it suits their other interests for them to take time off.

 Carmel was designed as a tourist resort from scratch, so it’s well suited for their activities.
 Those with less money often stay at hotels in View Port instead of Carmel, because it’s much cheaper.
 The Carmel beach is always crowded with young and / or rich tourists.

 The Carmel Clinic for Re-constructive Surgery is recognised as the best in the world in its field, and treatment by them is in high demand.
 As with most major specialist medical services the clients come to their facility for treatment.
 The facility is expanding.
 It has a good training program to train doctors and technicians to work at the clinic as well as work elsewhere in the world to take the services closer to the people who need them, and to treat more people.

 Trainees come in two groups and three types.
 Paying students and scholarship students are the two groups, while the types are doctors, theatre nurses, and prosthetic technicians.